awulkiew/undo-close-document/README.md

 You can set keyboard shortcut in **Options** under **Environment->Keyboard** command **Window.UndoCloseDocument**.

+This extension has to be autoloaded with Visual Studio to work properly.
+It supports Visual Studio as old as 2013 which means it's loaded synchroniously.
+In Visual Studio 2019 synchronious autoloading is disabled by default.
+If you want to use this extension with Visual Studio 2019 you have to **Allow synchronous autoload of extensions** in **Options** under **Environment->Extensions**.

 You can download this extension from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=AdamWulkiewicz.UndoCloseDocument) or [GitHub](https://github.com/awulkiew/undo-close-document/releases).